discordeno/template/README.md

 1. Clone the repository
 2. Create your `configs.ts`
+3. Build the container, from the directory containing the repository `docker build -t mybot .`
-3. Run the container with `docker run -d -v $(pwd)/configs.ts:/bot/configs.ts -t mybot`
+4. Run the container with `docker run -t mybot`

 **Notes:**
-- In the previous commands `$(pwd)` and `.` can be replaced with the full path to directory
+- In the previous command `.` can be replaced with the full path to directory
 - You can find the `<container_name>` with `docker ps` and inspect it using `docker logs <container_name>` and `docker top <container_name>`
-- You can also remove the `-d` argument to keep the container from running in the background
+- You can also use the -d argument to run the container in background

 ## Features